-In addition to teaching jazz improvisation at the University of Maryland, Nasser's passion and knowledge for jazz history was evident in educational forums he held at the University of the District of Columbia and Howard University.
-Muneer has written and recorded over 200 reggae, jazz, rock, EDM, Rap, and R & B compositions.
-Some appear on Soundcloud and YouTube.
-In 2015, he won an award for the best soundtrack at the DC
+In addition to teaching jazz improvisation at the University of Maryland, Muneer has written and recorded over two hundred reggae, jazz, rock, EDM, Rap, and R & B compositions.
+He won the best soundtrack award for the film “Aftershock” at the DC 48-hour Film Festival.

 Nasser’s post pandemic efforts include teaching master classes and giving lectures in Kassel Germany, Frankfurt Book Fair, JJA Academy London, Berklee College of Music, Howard University, Jazz Education Network Conference, and The Frank Islam Symposium at Montgomery College.